penumbra-zone/penumbra/docs/protocol/src/concepts/batching_flows.md

 length of an epoch.
 We propose epoch boundaries on the order of 1-3 days.

-At the beginning of each epoch, the validator set performs distributed key generation for to produce a decryption key jointly controlled by the validators (on an approximately stake-weighted basis) and includes the encryption key in the first block of the epoch.
+At the beginning of each epoch, the validator set performs distributed key generation to produce a decryption key jointly controlled by the validators (on an approximately stake-weighted basis) and includes the encryption key in the first block of the epoch.